 Interested?
 Then read more at www.itvjobs.com

 MAMA Youth Project works intensively with at least 48 young people every year providing them with 12 weeks of full-time employment training and 6 months of follow-up career support.
-We run two intensive training programmes each year, each based on professional broadcast media skills.
-A unique aspect of our training model is that each 12 week course puts the participants into a ‘real-time’ work situation during which they have to work in a tightly knit team to produce 6 half an hour episodes of a broadcast-quality magazine TV show called ‘What’s Up’, which is currently broadcast on Sky 1.
+It runs two intensive training programmes each year, each based on professional broadcast media skills.
+A unique aspect of the training model is that each 12 week course puts the participants into a ‘real-time’ work situation during which they have to work in a tightly knit team to produce 6 half an hour episodes of a broadcast-quality magazine TV show called ‘What’s Up’, which is currently broadcast on Sky 1.
 Find out more about the show on its website http://www.whatsuptv.co.uk/.

 The Network is a free intensive introduction to working in the TV industry.
 Earn one of the 60 places on The Network and you’ll spend 4 days learning practical TV making skills from top programme makers, giving you a taster of what it’s really like to work in television.